hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 ### 2.1 Operators and Rules

 The operator abstraction is defined in the `RelNode` interface.
-The operator may have zero or more inputs, and a set of properties encoded in the `RelTraitSet` data structure:
+The operator may have zero or more inputs and a set of properties encoded in the `RelTraitSet` data structure:
 ```java
 interface RelNode {